 Is the church in trouble?
 No. Not if we are willing to continue to change.
 In fact, I genuinely believe our best days are ahead.

-However, the changes we make should not be reactionary.
+However, the changes we make for the future of the church should not be reactionary.
 Defense alone never wins the game.
 We must take risks to stay on the offense to take new territory.

-The reason I will always care about attendance is that I want to reach more people with the good news of Christ in a way that changes their life!
-My hunch is that you feel the same way.
+The reason I will always care about “attendance” is that I want to reach more people with the good news of Christ in a way that changes their life!
+The question is how people engage church today, it’s not the same.

 Reach and impact are more important than size, but we can never let that become an excuse for lack of zeal or drifting into a comfort zone.
-Life change has always been the true measure.
+Life change has always been the true measure of a great church.